Saingsophea/tron-tvl-list/README.md

 # Adding new Defi project
-The JSON schema for Defi project includes: name, logoURI, homepage, MarketCapLink, url, poolAddresses.
+The JSON schema for the Defi project includes: name, logoURI, homepage, MarketCapLink, URL, and poolAddresses.

 Follow the steps below to add a new Defi project：
 1) Fork this repo.
-2) change the JSON file `defiProjectList.json`, adding such as: (PLEASE DO NOT REMOVE EXISITING CONTENTS)
+2) change the JSON file `defiProjectList.json`, adding such as: (PLEASE DO NOT REMOVE EXISTING CONTENTS)
 ```
 {
     "name": "SunSwap",